automorph-org/automorph/docs/Web-RPC.md

 Such translation requires deciding how to represent REST API call data and metadata using the underlying transport protocol.
 This includes determining the message format, its structure, transport protocol meta-data such as various headers and so on.
-There are many ways how to do this ultimately achieving exactly the same result using slightly differrent means.
+There are many ways how to do this ultimately achieving exactly the same result using slightly different means.
 And while some good practices can be discussed, there does not seem to be an agreed upon standard.

 These are virtually the same concerns which various [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) or messaging protocols need to solve.
-Consequently, creation of a typical REST API requires additional effort largely equivalent to designing and implementing an unique custom RPC protocol.
+Consequently, creation of a typical REST API requires additional effort largely equivalent to designing and implementing a unique custom RPC protocol.

 ### Goals

-Web-RPC is an attempt to demonstrate that the REST-compatible remote API functionality required by web applications and online services can be achieved without effectivelly ending up designing a RPC protocol for each API.
+Web-RPC is an attempt to demonstrate that the REST-compatible remote API functionality required by web applications and online services can be achieved without effectively ending up designing an RPC protocol for each API.

 Web-RPC can be understood to be any of the following:
 - Minimalistic sibling of [JSON-RPC](https://www.jsonrpc.org/specification) using HTTP as transport protocol